 If you could travel back in time, where would you go?

-Create a logo that is both modern & alludes to historical times
+Create a logo that is both modern, historical, & alludes to the past

 Determine the overall look and direction of Zeit’s branding

 Design a site that allows users to browse through different trip packages

 Because Zeit is a unique product with no direct competition, conducting research for this project seemed tricky at first.
 If Zeit were to be the first company to commoditize time travel, it’s possible they could be a major disrupter and game-changer in the travel & entertainment industries.

 Still, if I had to compare Zeit to any other product, travel booking websites seemed the most similar to what Zeit offered.
 People using Zeit’s product would still need to plan for their trips and book them through Zeit’s website; which doesn’t seem all that different than planning a regular vacation.
 With this reasoning in mind, I planned my research around understanding the travel industry and the travelers themselves.

 In order to learn more about Zeit’s users, the travel industry, and Zeit’s competitors, I created and did a number of things to guide research efforts, including:

 What I Learned

 Since Zeit is an agency that specializes in time travel, it was important to create a logo that felt both modern and historical at the same time.
 I thought it would be neat to include a more old-fashioned way of keeping track of time within the logo, and explored options such as grandfather clocks, obelisks, hourglasses, and sundials.
 Eventually, I settled on a sundial design which seemed iconic and fun.

 After the logo design was complete, it was time to determine how Zeit’s brand would look and feel.
 One of the frustrations that our user persona George had was coming across untrustworthy sites when booking travel accommodations, so it was important that Zeit’s branding came across as professional and trustworthy.